shixinhuang99/czkawka-tauri/README.md

 ### Differences from Krokiet

-- Uses full file paths
+- Uses full file paths.
-- Uses decimal notation for file sizes
+- Uses decimal notation for file sizes.
-- Default scan directory is the user directory
+- Default scan directory is the user directory.
-- Files are moved to the recycle bin by default when deleted
+- Files are moved to the recycle bin by default when deleted.

 ### Troubleshooting